bisforboman/exjobb/Work plan.md

 ## Approach

-_Will be similar to the previous approach section except it will be rewritten to match the problem definition._

 The first step will be to conduct some theoretical studies to help properly define the WSNs I will be working with.
 This is to make sure nothing crucial will be missed when the implementation begins.
 With this in mind, I will define the features of the algorithms I will be developing.
 Some features will then be regarded as core features and some features will be put on hold for later.
 This is due to me using a agile workflow, to help me quickly achieve a working example.
-Hence the additional features will be added when I have an working alpha version.
+Furthermore, additional features will be added when I have an working alpha version.

 ## Timetable